0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 ---

-## ADHD Doesn't Present Strongly in a Structured & Deadline Filled Environment
+## ADHD Doesn't Present Strongly in a Structured & Deadline-Filled Environment

 notes: